-Emotionally Focused Couples Therapy (EFT)
+Emotionally Focused Therapy for Couples

 By helping you go deeper into understanding yourself, your partner and the dynamics of your relationship, you can find lasting solutions, to ensure your relationship is strong, no matter what life brings your way now or in the future.

-The way to enhance or save a relationship is to be open, attuned, and responsive to each other and to re-establish emotional connection.
+"The way to enhance or save a relationship is to be open, attuned, and responsive to each other and to re-establish emotional connection."
 (Dr Sue Johnson)

 As you begin to understand and respond to each other’s emotions, the relationship dance begins to change.
 The struggles and conflict get left on the “dance floor” as you move into greater closeness and harmony.

-Through the secure attachment relationship that develops, EFT helps each individual in the couple relationship navigate the challenges and transitions of life.
+Through the secure attachment relationship that develops, EFTC helps each individual in the couple relationship navigate the challenges and transitions of life.
 People that are more securely attached have a greater ability to cope and manage stress, and better physical and mental health.

 Still not sure if you are ready for counselling?